How can you develop a lasting romantic connection with your partner? How do you maintain love in a relationship?

 Sometimes, you have to date a number of people before you find someone you really mesh with.

-How do you maintain love in a relationship?
-You may want to consider these eight aspects.
+To maintain love in a relationship, you may want to consider these eight aspects.

 You’ve probably heard communication is key in a relationship.
 This remains true, whether it’s in your romantic life, personal life, or professional life.

 Communicating isn’t as simple as just talking about things, however.
 Everyone has their own communication style.

 Being in a relationship can mean learning how your communication style works and how it compares to your partner’s.